Should You Allow Tenants to Have Pets in your Rental Properties?

 Why You Should Allow Tenants to Have Pets

 Increase your tenant base – Renters with pets make up a significant part of the market, and many are limited when finding landlords who will accommodate them.
 Often, for these renters, pet-friendliness is the number one factor when deciding to rent or not.
 By opening up your units to pets, you’re able to stand out from other landlords and increase your potential tenant pool.
 As a result, you’ll see lower vacancy rates and an overall smoother flow of traffic to your units.

 Bring in more money – Pet owners understand that they’ll have to pay a higher price to accommodate their pets, so don’t be hesitant to add on to the regular rental payment.
 The main ways landlords charge for pets are pet deposits (a refundable upfront fee), pet fees (a nonrefundable upfront fee), or pet rent (a nonrefundable monthly payment made in addition to the actual rent).
 78% of landlords in major markets used only one of these methods.
 The average national one-time fee was around $150, but this varies by location.
-As always, understanding your market is best; research local averages and ask other landlords.
+You’ll also need to check you state’s landlord-tenant laws, as some states require pet deposits to be included in a traditional security deposit.
+As always, understanding your local market is best; research local averages and ask other landlords.
 And be sure to make any pet-related charges transparent to your tenants.

 Increase happiness – At the end of the day, being a landlord is a business, and keeping your customers happy plays a large role.
 Tenants won’t be forced to choose between a home and their pets, and they’ll be extremely grateful for that.
 The pets will be happier too; they get to stay with their owner and out of a shelter.